Organovo

-Organovo is an early-stage medical laboratory and research company which designs and develops functional, three dimensional human tissue (also known as 3D bioprinting technology) for medical research and therapeutic applications.
+Organovo Holdings, Inc. is an early-stage medical laboratory and research company which designs and develops functional, three dimensional human tissue (also known as 3D bioprinting technology) for medical research and therapeutic applications.
 Organovo was established in 2007 and is headquartered in San Diego, California.
 The company uses its internally developed NovoGen MMX Bioprinter for 3D bioprinting.

 Operations

 The company bioprints and markets human tissues as a means of accelerating the preclinical drug testing and discovery process, enabling treatments to be created more quickly and at lower cost, and without immediate risks to living test subjects.
 Organovo has long-term expectations that this technology could be suitable for surgical therapy and transplantation.
 Organovo also partners with biopharmaceutical companies and academic medical centers to design, build, and validate more predictive in vitro tissues for disease modeling and toxicology.
 The living test tissues provide researchers the opportunity to test drugs before administering the drug to a living person; this bridges the gap between preclinical testing and clinical trials.

-Organovo is actively developing its technology with the intention of eventually being able to replicate entire human organs for transplant.